-Roughly chop the butter, then drop it into the bowl with the flour and dig in with your hands.
+Place the flour, sugar and salt into a large mixing bowl.
+Add the chopped butter and dig in with your hands.
 Mix the butter and flour together with your fingers until you get a crumbly texture with no lumps.

 Make a well in the centre and pour in the milk.
 Use a butter knife or dough scraper to 'cut' the flour in all directions until the dough just starts to come together into a sticky dough ball.

 Shaping the Scones - You can use a scone cutter / cookie cutter to get the right shape.
 Lightly dust it in flour before each press to stop the dough sticking.
 Avoid twisting when pulling the cutter out as this can make them go lopsided while baking.

-- Make it Savoury - Omit the sugar and add fresh herbs such as rosemary, oregano or dill.
+Make it Savoury - Omit the sugar and add fresh herbs such as rosemary, oregano or dill.

-- For Chocolate Lovers - Add a handful of dark, milk or white chocolate chips.
+For Chocolate Lovers - Add a handful of dark, milk or white chocolate chips.

-- Add Texture - Stir though toasted coconut, chopped almonds, walnuts or pecans.
+Add Texture - Stir though toasted coconut, chopped almonds, walnuts or pecans.